Ed Farmer CEO & PRESIDENT

 Catherine Kapura Senior Grants Manager

 Catherine Kapura joined Millennium in 2015 and works with clients that range from county government, cities and suburban municipalities, as well as not for profit entities.
-She has successfully written and managed grants for clients relating to law enforcement, human services, prisoner reintegration, land acquisition, transportation, sustainability and recreational projects.
-Catherine holds a B.A. in English from Fairfield University and an M.P.P. in Environmental Policy and International Development from the University of Maryland.
+She has successfully written and managed grants for clients relating to law enforcement, open space, fire prevention, human services, prisoner reintegration, land acquisition, transportation, sustainability and recreational projects.
+Catherine holds a B.A. in English from Fairfield University and a Master of Public Policy in Environmental Policy and International Development from the University of Maryland.

 Laura Wintroub joined Millennium in 2015 as a Grants Manager and is currently assisting a variety of municipal and education clients.
 Prior to joining the firm, Laura spent 13 years working with several community development non-profit entities, focusing on economic development and entrepreneurship training.
 She has led program development, managed community investment pooled loan funds and overseen grant writing activities.
 Laura holds a B.A. in History from Haverford College and currently serves on the Strategic Advisory Board of Rising Tide Capital, a nonprofit entrepreneurship training organization located in Jersey City, N.J.